Wife of freed Canadian hostage Joshua Boyle admitted to hospital

 Joshua Boyle said after landing at Toronto's airport on Friday that the Taliban-linked Haqqani network killed an infant daughter and raped his wife during the years they were held.

-In prior email exchange with AP, Boyle did not respond to a question about the fourth child but later told the CBC that it was a forced abortion.
+In prior e-mail exchange with AP, Boyle did not respond to a question about the fourth child but later told the CBC that it was a forced abortion.
 The Taliban said in a statement it was a miscarriage.

 On Monday, Boyle told the AP that he and his wife decided to have children even while held captive because they always planned to have a big family and decided, "Hey, let's make the best of this and at least go home with a larger start on our dream family."